-- 300g of any filling combination of your choice (see above)
+- 300g of any filling combination of your choice (see list above)

-- Heat the ingredients until the sugar dissolves completely and you have a runny (hot syrup).
-Once dissolved, turn off the heat and pour in your fillings.
+- Once dissolved, turn off the heat and pour in your chosen fillings.
 Stir into the syrup until they are completely coated.

 This recipe, and more, is available on Wholesome Ireland

 You May Also Enjoy How to Make Chocolate Bark